jhburns/3GCI/Documentation/Netlify.md

 ## Advanced

 *_headers* file tells netlify to cache most static assets for a week or year.
 Main content is uncached to deliver new content as fast as possible.
+See https://play.netlify.com/ to check if the header rules are valid